vesterheim/gold-medalist-portfolio/_artists/green--ruth.md

 ---
 I was introduced to rosemaling in a community education class, but the information was limited.
 After moving to Decorah in 1976, I was fortunate to be able to take a class with Vi Thode at Vesterheim in the spring of 1977.
 After that, I was hooked.
 The Rogaland style fit my personality and the way I enjoy painting.
 Vi Thode’s sense of color and design construction appealed to me and gave me the start to develop my own style.

-My ethic background is Norwegian, so rosemaling seemed to be good fit.
-I didn’t grow up around rosemaling however, but studying the folk art has given me an appreciation for my Norwegian “roots.”
-Both of my grandmothers painted- one canvas painting with scenery and animals as her subjects, and the other, her own version of folk art figures.
+My ethic background is Norwegian, so rosemaling seemed to be a good fit.
+I didn’t grow up around rosemaling, but studying the folk art has given me an appreciation for my Norwegian “roots.”
+Both of my grandmothers painted—one, canvas painting with scenery and animals as her subjects, and the other, her own version of folk-art figures.
 I think of each of them as I continue with rosemaling.

-After many years of not entering the Nordic Fest rosemaling competition, I was encouraged by Marilyn Olin to enter pieces in 2011.
-To my surprise and delight I earned ribbons.
+After many years of not entering the Nordic Fest rosemaling exhibition, I was encouraged by Marilyn Olin to enter pieces in 2011.To my surprise and delight I earned ribbons.
 As a result of that encouragement, I entered again in 2012 and was awarded the Gold Medal.
-I feel very honored to represent rosemaling as a Gold Medalist. s
+I feel very honored to represent rosemaling as a Gold Medalist.

+-Ruth Green